 member of The Society of Clinical and Medical Hair Removal (SCMHR)

-The biggest misconception about Electrolysis is that it is "painful".
+The biggest misconception about Electrolysis is that it's painful.
 If the current is too high, then yes, it can be painful.
 That is why the certified Electrologist must ensure that she/he begin at a low level of energy, and increase the intensity gradually; always ensuring that the client is comfortable.
 "Pain" is a red flag for "too hot" which may result in damage to the skin; I only work within the client's threshold of comfort.
 Therefore, if I need to treat an area with a very low current (because that is what the client can tolerate), then the number of treatment sessions may increase.
 My main priority is to maintain the health of the surface SKIN while effectively treating the hair follicle, it's a fine balance.
 As an Esthetician and Micro-Pigmentation Specialist, as well as an Electrologist, you can take comfort in knowing that I am an expert on all aspects of skin health.

 After treatment, your skin may be slightly red and/or swollen.
 This is completely normal and will lessen within a few hours (but may last a few days).
 It is also not unusual for redness and swelling to appear the day AFTER treatment.
 A slight crust may develop over the treated area, again, this is normal.
 The crust is a good sign, it's you body's natural process for sealing the follicle in an effort for healing to occur.
 If a crust develops, allow the skin to heal and DO NOT pick at it, as picking may cause the area to pit or scar (allow the area to shed on it's own).
 During treatment, the hair was removed with a current of energy, traumatizing the dermal papilla (hair root), and rendering the follicle exposed to elements and bacteria.
 The best thing that you can do 48 hours post-treatment, is to keep the area clean (and avoid touching it), keep the area moist (with an anti-bacterial ointment or Aquafor), and avoid applying harsh products, including make-up.